Atypical Antipsychotics and Borderline Personality Disorder

 What to think about

-Olanzapine, risperidone, and quetiapine may be associated with an increased risk of adult-onset diabetes and high cholesterol.
+Olanzapine, quetiapine, and risperidone may be associated with an increased risk of adult-onset diabetes and high cholesterol.
 Your doctor may watch your blood sugar and cholesterol levels if you are taking any of these medicines.
 All of these medicines carry a small risk of a movement disorder called tardive dyskinesia.

 The makers of Risperdal (risperidone) have issued a warning stating that older adults who are taking this medicine may have an increased risk of stroke.
-Discuss this risk with your doctor before trying Risperdal.
+Talk with your doctor about this risk before you take Risperdal.

-Before taking olanzapine, risperidone or quetiapine, be sure to tell your doctor whether you have other medical problems.
+Before you take olanzapine, quetiapine, or risperidone, be sure to tell your doctor whether you have other medical problems.
 This may not be the right type of medicine for you.
-These medicines generally are not recommended if you are pregnant or have had a condition called neuroleptic malignant syndrome.
+These medicines typically are not recommended if you are pregnant or have had a condition called neuroleptic malignant syndrome.

 Antipsychotics should be started at a low dosage.
 To avoid negative drug interactions, talk with your doctor about all other medicines you are taking.
 If you are taking an antipsychotic medicine, your doctor may need to test your blood now and then to check how well your liver is working.
 Your blood pressure should also be checked.